needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

 3. Instantiating the Job struct and scheduling the Job in the system OnUpdate() function.
 4. In the Execute() function, getting the NativeArray instances for the components the Job reads or writes and, finally, iterating over the current chunk to perform the desired work.

-The [ECS samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples) contains a simple example, HelloCube_03_IJobChunk, that uses IJobChunk.
+The [ECS samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples) contains a simple HelloCube example that demonstrates how to use IJobChunk.

 ## Query for data with a EntityQuery